-Request one set of transcripts from all-post-secondary institutions including transfer colleges and any school where college credit was earned during High School.
+Request one set of transcripts from all post-secondary institutions, including transfer colleges and any school where college credit was earned during high school.
 If you are in the process of completing a degree, please send an official transcript that shows your current progress.
 You will need to submit a final official transcript once your degree has been conferred.
 When requesting transcripts, have them sent to your own address.
 If the college or university’s policy does not permit official transcripts being sent to a student address, then use the Graduate School’s mailing address.
 However, clearly note in your application packet which transcript is being sent directly to the Graduate School.
-Otherwise your application will be coded as incomplete.
-INTERNATIONAL APPLICANTS: You must provide a translation and/or an evaluation of your transcript.
-We accept translations/evaluations by member organizations of the National Association of Credential Evaluation Services (www.naces.org).
+Otherwise, your application will be coded as incomplete.
+INTERNATIONAL APPLICANTS: You may be asked to provide a translation and/or an evaluation of your transcript.
+We accept translations/evaluations by member organizations of the National Association of Credential Evaluation Services.

 *What are your professional goals?